Depreciation

 Is your two-year-old car worth as much today as when you purchased it?
 Probably not.
 Your car has depreciated.
 In other words, it has lost value because its useful life has shortened.
 For example, if you purchased your car for $20,000 and it is now worth $10,000, it has depreciated by $10,000.

-In accounting, depreciation measures the reduction in an asset’s value due to use, wear and tear, or obsolescence.
-If an asset is used to generate income over several years, the taxpayer is typically not allowed to deduct the entire purchase cost in the year the asset was acquired.
-Instead, depreciation recovers the cost over the asset’s useful life.
-In the first year of ownership, the cash spent on the asset usually exceeds the depreciation.
-However, in subsequent years, no additional money is spent on the asset, but depreciation can still be deducted, reducing taxable income.
+In accounting, depreciation refers to the reduction in an asset’s value due to use, wear and tear, or obsolescence.
+When an asset generates income over multiple years, taxpayers typically cannot deduct its entire cost in the year of purchase.
+Instead, depreciation spreads the cost over the asset’s useful life.
+Initially, the cash spent on the asset often exceeds the depreciation deduction.
+However, in later years, no additional money is spent, yet depreciation continues to reduce taxable income.

-To illustrate depreciation, assume you purchase equipment for your business for $18,000.
-The equipment has a useful life of five years, and you expect to sell it for $3,000 at the end of that period.
-You would deduct $3,000 annually over the next five years using the straight-line depreciation method.
+For example, suppose you buy business equipment for $18,000 with a useful life of five years and an expected resale value of $3,000 at the end of that period.
+Using the straight-line depreciation method, you would deduct $3,000 annually over five years.
 The formula is:

 resulting in the following calculation.